-Insecurity: Indigenous people of Katsina demand State of Emergency
+Insecurity: Indigenous People of Katsina demand State of Emergency

 “We have watched with a heavy heart how our people are being slaughtered like sheep and goats.
 We have also watched helplessly how communities are being invaded and how families and kindred are being wiped out by bandits, while security agencies appear helpless.

+READ ALSO: Borno, Katsina killings: We need more military action now or risk more carnages — Lagos Rep

 “We have crossed the Rubicon and there is no turning back.
 Therefore, we are calling on the Federal Government as a matter of urgency to impose a state of emergency on the state.
-Federal Government should take over the security apparatus of the state until the lives and property of citizens are guaranteed.
+The federal government should take over the security apparatus of the state until the lives and property of citizens are guaranteed.
 The lives of our people are far more precious than any office.

 “In case the government fails to take immediate action towards the restoration of peace in the state, then we would have no option than to resort to self-defense which might lead to a threat to national peace and security.
 We do not pray that Nigeria gets to that level of lawlessness because we have too many battles in our hands as a nation,” Faskari stated.